What happens next? Day by day after the death of the Queen

 After a short reception at Hillsborough, the King and Queen Consort will travel to St Anne’s Cathedral for a service of prayer and reflection.
 Before the event Charles will meet leaders from all the major faiths in Northern Ireland and then later the royal couple will return to London.

-Meanwhile, the Queen’s coffin is expected to be flown to London and be placed at rest at Buckingham Palace.
+The Princess Royal will accompany the Queen’s coffin when it is to be flown to London by RAF aircraft to RAF Northolt on Tuesday evening, it will then be taken to rest at Buckingham Palace’s Bow Room.

 A rehearsal for the procession of the coffin from Buckingham Palace to the Palace of Westminster is also expected to take place.